Here is the "no shit" truth about our early retirement

 I don't have the foggiest idea.
 Everyone's situation is going to be different and there's absolutely no way that I will ever be in the position to tell people what insurance that they need.
 Or, frankly, how to live their life.

-My wife and I have health insurance and the basic insurance necessary for our truck and Airstream, but at the moment, that’s it.
+My wife and I have a healthshare plan and other insurance that covers the basic costs necessary for our truck and Airstream, but at the moment, that's it.

 How did you find health insurance, life insurance, etc?

-We use Liberty Healthshare.
-It’s one of the most popular and well-known health options among full-time RVers because you’re treated like cash-paying patients at hospitals.
+We use Liberty Healthshare - it's NOT insurance because it's not regulated by the insanely complex set of health laws.
+But, it's also one of the most popular and well-known health options among full-time RVers because you're treated like cash-paying patients at hospitals.
 No primary care physician.